p17204296/iot-MERN-app/README.md

 ### Set up Environment Variables for server

-- Rename the .env.example file to `.env` in here is where we store the PORT the MONGO_URI for the database TEST_MONGO_URI the test database
+- Rename the .env.example file to `.env` in here is where we store the PORT(8000), the MONGO_URI for the database and the TEST_MONGO_URI for the test database

-- To install the server end dependencies enter: `npm install`
+- To install the server dependencies enter: `npm install`

 **To Run Backend Server**
 Enter in terminal `npm run dev`